Kaabachi/project-ada/README.md

 Second step : Group meeting to divide the work between the two datasets.

-Third step : Data collection
+Third step : Data collection.

 Fourth step : Data cleaning, how to deal with missing values.

-TODO dataviz
+Fifth step : Data Munging and data visualization on each dataset per group of two.

+Sixth step : Narrow the questions and propose a summary of the following steps.

+Mileestone 2.

-Fourth step : Data exploration :
+Seventh step : Data exploration.

 - Yelp dataset :